 Link to Policy Statements

-5.1 General
+5.1 General Program Income Requirements

+Policy:

-Gross income that is directly generated by a grant supported activity, or earned only as a result of the grant agreement during the grant period is program income, and shall be disbursed before requesting additional cash payments for the same program.
+Gross income earned by the Grantee that is directly generated by a grant supported activity, or earned only as a result of the grant award during the period of performance is program income, and shall be disbursed before requesting additional cash payments for the same award.

-Program income is, “gross income received by the Grantee or subgrantee directly generated by a grant supported activity, or earned only as a result of the grant agreement during the grant period.”
-“Grant period” refers to the time between the effective date of the award and the ending date of the award reflected in the final financial report.

-According to the administrative requirements cited at the end of this section, “ are encouraged to earn to defray program costs.”
-However, Contractors shall disburse program income and interest earned on such funds before requesting additional cash payments for the same program.
+According to the requirements cited at the end of this section, Grantees are encouraged to earn program income to defray program costs where appropriate.

+Grantees shall disburse program income and interest earned on such funds before requesting additional cash payments for the same award.

 Program income includes:

 income from fees for services performed;

-income from the use or rental of or acquired with grant funds;
+income from the use or rental of real property or personal property acquired with grant funds;

 income from the sale of commodities or items fabricated under a grant agreement; and